+Tests of the effect of rarefaction depth

+While rarefaction will not induce false positive results, it can reduce statistical power.
+We therefore tested whether our use of a rarefaction depth of 1000 sequences per sample might bias microbiome results.
+We used samples with high sequencing depth (>100,000 sequences per sample) as an internal control to test the effect of sequencing depth on estimated relative alpha diversity.
+We emphasize relative rather than absolute alpha diversity because the focus of our analysis was correlating TIR containing gene repertoires with relative alpha diversity across coral species.

+Coral skeletal samples were used for this analysis as skeleton is the compartment where TIR containing gene repertoires best correlated with microbiome diversity in our results.
+Samples were first rarefied to 100,000 reads and then those same samples were re-rarefied to 1,000 reads.
+If rarefaction depth biases our estimates of relative coral microbiome biodiversity, then the samples with the greatest apparent microbiome richness in the 100,000 read rarefaction should be only weakly correlated with apparent microbiome richness of the same samples at 1,000 reads.
+This was tested in both raw terms (correlation between observed features at 1k verses 100k reads) and by rank (correlation between rank observed features at 1k verses 100k reads).

 Phylogenetic comparison of innate immune gene repertoire and microbiome richness

 Genome TIR domains were compared to the microbiome data collected from the GCMP.
 The α and ꞵ-diversity of the microbial community were compared to the TIR, TLR, and IL-R domain copy numbers using phylogenetically independent contrasts (PICs) with the phytools package in R [54].
+PIC results were manually checked for outliers and it was found that no results exceeded a Z-score threshold of +/- 3.
+Then the ordinary least squares (OLS) linear regression with lm R function was performed.
 PICs use the coral species phylogenetic information in comparison with the TIR-associated domains and ASV and Gini Index information to assess the relatedness for α-diversity.
 PIC analysis for phylogenetic ꞵ-diversity metrics (Weighted and Unweighted UniFrac) were created from three PC axes (PC1, PC2, and PC3) of a PCoA ordination.
 Analyses were conducted on all three axes.
 The PIC method takes into account a priori the importance of phylogenetic history on trait variation when extracting information in relation to the common ancestor.
-Code used for this analysis is found on github.
+Code used for this analysis is found on github (github.com/zaneveld/GCMP_global_disease).

 Microbial taxonomic analysis